 An interesting fact about Broadmark that is highly unusual for a REIT is that it has no outstanding debt.
 REITs quite commonly load up on huge amounts of debt to fund portfolio expansion, but Broadmark hasn’t done that.
 All of its loans are funded from cash on the balance sheet, which is extraordinary.

 The advantage of this is that Broadmark has superior lending margins – because it has no interest expense to pay – and it provides an additional margin of safety.
 Broadmark isn’t subject to margin calls or other covenants from its own creditors because it doesn’t have any.

 In addition, Broadmark’s weighted average loan-to-value is just 60%, meaning its loans have a significant margin of safety should payments stop.
 The trust can take possession of the properties with significant equity built in, and recover its losses for the most part.

 The trust’s portfolio consists of a decent mix of residential and commercial properties, although Broadmark is still primarily a residential lending story.
-About 55% of the total portfolio is in residential loans, and about 97% of the total is concentrated in the Pacific Northwest and Mountain West combined.
+About 78% of Q1 originations were in residential loans, and about 92% of the total is concentrated in the Pacific Northwest and Mountain West combined.

 This lack of diversification, both in geography and loan type, make us cautious on Broadmark’s ability to handle the current recession, and recessions that are to come.